Understanding Elder Abuse

 National and International Expertise

-Dr. XinQi Dong has published extensively on the identification, treatment, and prevention of elder abuse.
+Dr. XinQi Dong is an elder abuse expert who has published extensively on the identification, treatment, and prevention of elder abuse.
 He has worked collaboratively with community, state, national and international organizations on best strategies to prevent elder abuse.
 Dr. Dong has testified before city, state, and federal committees on the issues of elder abuse.
 He has written 744 pages of the state-of-science textbook on elder abuse, linking research, practice, and policy in a singular volume.
 He has chaired National Academy of Sciences committee on elder abuse prevention, as well as received multiple national and international awards for his work.

 Elder abuse is a complex and multifaceted issue with far-reaching implications for the health and well-being of older adults.
 By understanding the various forms of elder abuse and addressing the underlying factors contributing to mistreatment, we can work towards creating a society where older adults are valued, respected, and protected from harm.